 We took American Currency and found much better exchange rates [than what outdated web sites were warning about].
 We were able to find 94 CUC to 1 USD.
 Very very good exchange rate.

-Therefore, if you are an American, I would say don’t bother to exchange dollars for euros before going to Cuba—just exchange dollars for CUC straight up.
+Therefore, during that time period, I recommended not exchanging dollars for euros before going to Cuba—just exchange dollars for CUC straight up.

 The Two Types of Currency in Cuba

 So I already mentioned one type of Cuban currency: the Cuban Convertible Peso (CUC), which is essentially worth as much as a U.S. dollar.
 But most locals use Cuban Pesos (CUP).
 One CUC is roughly equivalent to 25 CUP.